AMSA Connect is currently experiencing higher than anticipated call volumes. If your call is not urgent, please email amsaconnect@amsa.gov.au

 IALA guidance

-The International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) provides a range of guidance on the technical and operational aspects of AIS and its use as an AtoN on its website.
+The International Organization for Marine Aids to Navigation (IALA) provides a range of guidance on the technical and operational aspects of AIS and its use as an AtoN on its website.

 ITU guidance